asherp/hourly/docs/btcpayserver.md

-# Payments

-Hourly can issue invoices based on your timesheets.
-Currently, only [BTCPay](https://btcpayserver.org/) and [Stripe](https://stripe.com/) are supported.

-{! docs/stripe.md !}

-## BTCPayServer
+## BTCPay

 ### Background

-`BTCPay Server` is an open-source payment processing application for cryptocurrency.
-Integration  with hourly means we can issue invoices and receive payments at command-line with minimal cost.
+[BTCPay](https://btcpayserver.org/) is a decentralized payment processing platform for accepting cryptocurrency.
+With BTCpay integration, you can issue invoices and receive crypto payments with maximum privacy and minimal cost.
 You can use a third-party provider or host it yourself - the only difference will be the domain name used to create the local client.

 ### Setup

 First you will need to register and create a store on a `BTCPay server`.
-There are a few free ones [listed on the BTCPay Server website](https://docs.btcpayserver.org/deployment/thirdpartyhosting), but please use caution.
+There are a few free ones [listed on btcpayserver.org](https://docs.btcpayserver.org/deployment/thirdpartyhosting), but please use caution when choosing a free service, as there are trade privacy trade-offs to consider.
 For maximum privacy and security, you can host one yourself.

 Once you've chosen a server, connect a bitcoin wallet to your new store.
-This can be done in your store's general settings, under
-`Derivation Scheme`, where you provide your wallet's `xpubkey` - BTCPay Server uses this key to generate a unique payment address for every invoice issued.
+This can be done in your store's general settings, under `Derivation Scheme`, where you provide your wallet's `xpubkey` - BTCPay Server uses this key to generate a unique payment address for every invoice issued.

 !!! warning
     A legitimate BTCPay Server should only ask for your wallet's `xpubkey` and **NEVER YOUR PRIVATE KEY**

+!!! info
+    BTCPay also supports [Lightning](https://lightning.network/) invoices, which allows for instant settlement.
+This involves some tradeoffs in security and availability.

 Then you will need to install the btcpay-python client